Want to meet guys at University? We’re here to help you hit the campus hard!

 Sexting is just a combination of sex + texting, or sexy texting.
 It’s totally up to you how you go about it.

 Some flirty or filthy texting or chat is a great way to get to know each other and to build up the anticipation of what’s going to go down when you get together.
-With the current uncertainty about lock-downs and travel restrictions, sexting might be an essential substitute for actually meeting up face-to-face.

 The crucial thing for sexting is that you both need to be on the same page.
-There’s no point you sending sexy messages to someone if they’re not responding with the same kind of energy.
+There’s no point in you sending sexy messages to someone if they’re not responding with the same kind of energy.

 If you’re chatting with a guy on a dating app, your first few messages will generally give you a sense of how flirty or filthy things are going to get.

 If things seems to be going well, and you want to turn the heat up a bit, be proactive.
 Make the suggestion or make it clear that you’re opening the door to take things further.

 A good starting point is to ask him what type of porn that he’s into – that encourages a frank discussion about sex and allows you to discuss some fantasies that you might share.